The Complete Guide to Organizing Your Law Firm Processes & Procedures

 - What are your HR processes, including payroll, mitigating employee concerns, etc.?

-This is far from a complete list of procedures you should document.
-But, it should get the ball rolling.
 It might be best to consider the full lifecycle of an employee from the moment you discover you need to add to your team to the moment an employee leaves your firm.
-Then, document each step and define the processes involved.

 Workflow Procedures